reza0310/TAT/README.md

 ## Contributing
-Caitlin - I am creating the CSS for the website
+Caitlin - I am creating the CSS for the website Geoffroy - I am creating the back-end and website file structure

 ## Authors and acknowledgment
-Authors - Caitlin Pearson, [add your name here please]
+Authors - Caitlin Pearson, Geoffroy Du Prey

 ## Project status
 This project is currently under development.
 We aim to complete this project by the end of March 2024.